AstroAir/DecorativeUI/docs/api/core.md

 ## DeclarativeBuilder Template

-The `DeclarativeBuilder` is a template class that provides a fluent interface for building UI widgets declaratively.
+The `DeclarativeBuilder` is a template class that provides a fluent interface for building UI widgets declaratively with modern C++20 features, move semantics, and performance optimizations.

 ### Header
 ```cpp